You want smart political talk without the meltdowns?

 He has promised full cooperation to the Mueller team.

-He's prepared to testify that President Trump as a candidate Donald Trump ordered him, directed him to make contact with the Russians.
+He's prepared to testify that President Trump, as a candidate, Donald Trump, ordered him, directed him to make contact with the Russians, which contradicts all that Donald Trump has said at this point.

 Clarification tonight on something one of Flynn's confidants told us and we reported earlier today.

-He's now clarifying that saying according to Flynn, candidate Trump asked him during the campaign to find ways to repair relations with Russia and other hotspots.
+He's now clarifying that, saying, according to Flynn, candidate Trump asked him during the campaign to find ways to repair relations with Russia and other hotspots.

-Oopsie Daisy turns out that was wrong.
+Turns out that was wrong.

-And uh then issuing the clarification now he has been suspended about this.
+Now he has been suspended about this.

 Then you heard Leon Panetta saying it's a stretch to say that the Trump team broke the law with Russian contacts.